babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 > the daemon process, handle automatic restarts, and collect logs.

-The above will start the Finality provider RPC server at the address specified in `fpd.conf` under the `RpcListener` field, which has a default value of `127.0.0.1:12581`.
+The above will start the Finality provider RPC server at the address specified in `fpd.conf` under the `RPCListener` field, which has a default value of `127.0.0.1:12581`.
 You can change this value in the configuration file or override this value and specify a custom address using the `--rpc-listener` flag.